-Mornington Peninsula Attractions – The Wineries
+Mornington Peninsula Tourist Attractions – The Wineries

 Most of the Mornington Peninsula wineries in the area are clustered around Dromana.
 First up was Red Hill.
 Years ago I went to a hen’s lunch here and it was a lovely setting – and still is.
 We were just there for the cellar door though.
 I remembered it as being tiny and they have certainly expanded.
 We didn’t end up purchasing any wine although the Sauvignon Blanc was quite good and features on a few wine lists around town.

 Next up was Port Phillip Estate.
-This is a super modern building and not what you would expect for a winery.
+This is a super modern building and not what you would expect from a winery.
 The key to its modern exterior is that the other side is glass floor to ceiling for stunning views of the vineyards.
 There is a restaurant and a bistro with loads of outdoor seating in addition to the cellar door.
 This area is known for its Pinot Noirs and I grabbed a couple of bottles of the Massale as well as a bottle of Chardonnay.

-Mornington Peninsula Attractions – Sunday Brunch
+Things to do Mornington Peninsula – Sunday Brunch

 Vikki was keen for me to try Dee’s which is just off the main street in Dromana.
 It was a fantastic recommendation!
 Again this is warm and comfy brunch place filled with food products for purchase and prepared items for take away.